-According to the American Society of Retina Specialists, approximately 15 million people in the United States have some form of AMD.
+According to the BrightFocus Foundation, 10 million people in the United States have some form of AMD.
 Based on published studies, we believe that at least one million people in the United States have GA.

 Current Therapies and Their Limitations

 There are no therapies approved to treat GA.
-There are, however, a number of therapies in development for GA, the most advanced of which is lampalizumab, a complement factor D inhibitor being developed by Roche that is currently in Phase 3 trials.
-Although lampalizumab showed a treatment effect in its Phase 2 trial, it only had a treatment effect in patients with complement factor I (CFI), a component of the alternative pathway, and only when administered monthly, and it was not evaluated in patients with wet AMD in the fellow eye.
+There are, however, a number of therapies in development for GA, and the most advanced is lampalizumab, which is being developed by Roche and is currently in Phase 3 trials.
+Although lampalizumab showed a treatment effect in its Phase 2 trial, it only had a treatment effect in patients with a certain mutation in the gene encoding complement factor I (CFI), a component of the alternative pathway, and only when administered monthly, and it was not evaluated in patients with wet AMD in the fellow eye.